The Company of Biologists’ Open Access journey – a message from our Chairman, Professor Matthew Freeman

 Following a great deal of work in association with other not-for-profit publishers, libraries and funding organisations, we decided that Read & Publish (R&P) agreements offered a great way forward for all.

 R&P agreements remove the barriers to reading and publishing articles.
-They enable biologists to share their work widely without having to pay article processing charges (APCs), and to access all our subscription journals and their backfiles.
+They enable biologists to share their work widely without having to pay article processing charges (APCs), and to access all our hybrid journals and their backfiles.
+They also support institutions and researchers working to comply with Plan S and funder mandates.

-In addition, by securing a baseline of income, R&P agreements will enable us to continue to support and inspire the biological community in the years to come.
+By securing a baseline of income, R&P agreements will enable us to continue to support and inspire the biological community in the years to come – and this is made possible because librarians are taking steps to repurpose their subscription budgets to financially support sustainable OA publishing.

 And to finish on a personal note, from my perspective as a working scientist, the best news is that, because the University of Oxford now has an R&P agreement with The Company of Biologists, my group can publish in Development, Journal of Cell Science and Journal of Experimental Biology without paying any APCs.